 Please submit your resume, so that we may assess your eligibility.

 J-1 visa holders are under a different tax regime than regular citizens or other visa holders.
-The host company will be deducting the amount required from the stipend.
+In some cases the host company will be deducting the amount required from the stipend.
 We recommend that you discuss this matter with the host company and consult an accountant if needed.